 A Chapter 13 Trustee administers the plan by collecting the monthly payments and disbursing the funds to creditors.
 The plan will include the fee owed to the Chapter 13 Trustee.
 Monthly payments must not be missed.
 If a debtor misses payments, the Chapter 13 Trustee has the right to ask the bankruptcy court to dismiss the case for non-payment.
 A dismissal means no debts are discharged and the debtor is in the same position as before the bankruptcy filing.

 In 2005, Congress passed the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA) to remedy perceived abuses in bankruptcy filing.
 One such remedy was the “means test” which reviews the debtor’s income to determine whether they qualify to file a Chapter 7 case or whether the debtor must file a Chapter 13 case.

 Take the First Step Toward Financial Freedom

-At Jorgensen, Brownell & Pepin, P.C., we strive to provide insightful and compassionate service backed by extensive experience, and we know it can make the difference for people struggling with debt.
-If you have questions about your current financial situation, debt relief options, and how attorneys can help you, do not hesitate to take the first step toward financial freedom by reaching out to our firm for help.
+At Jorgensen, Brownell & Pepin, P.C., we strive to provide insightful and compassionate service backed by extensive experience, and we know it can make a difference for people struggling with debt.
+If you have questions about your current financial situation, debt-relief options, and how attorneys can help you, do not hesitate to take the first step toward financial freedom by reaching out to our firm for help.